 The rice story is complex, and the plot of the story has changed more than once in recent decades.
-Whereas the origin of rice cultivation was once held 'incontestably' to have lain in the Indian subcontinent (Haudricourt and Hédin 1987: 159-161, 176), subsequent scholarship moved the homeland of rice agriculture from the Ganges to the Yangtze.
+Whereas the origin of rice cultivation was once held 'incontestably' to have lain in the Indian subcontinent (Haudricourt and Hédin 1987:159-61, 176), subsequent scholarship moved the homeland of rice agriculture from the Ganges to the Yangtze.
 For years conventional wisdom in archaeological circles dictated that rice was domesticated in the Middle Yangtze, perhaps as early as the sixth millennium BC.
 More recently, scholars have increasingly begun to take note of findings that would move the original homeland of rice cultivation back to the Indian subcontinent.
 Against the background of older datings of domesticated rice and ceramic culture from Gangetic basin and Doab sites such as Koldihawa and Mahagarha, reportedly dating from the seventh millennium BC (Sharma et al. 1980, Pal 1990, Agrawal 2002), there are now newer sites with more reliable dates at Lahuradewa (Lahurādevā), Ţokuvā and Sarāī Nahar Rāī.

 At the Lahuradewa site (26°46' N, 82°57' E), the early farming phase, corresponding to period 1A in the site's clear-cut stratigraphy, has radiocarbon dates ranging from ca. 5300 to 4300 BC.
-Carbonised material from period 1A was collected by the flotation method, yield-ing Setaria glauca and Oryza rufipogon as well as a morphologically distinct, fully domesticated form of rice 'comparable to cultivated Oryza sativa' (Tewari et al. 2002).
+Carbonised material from period 1A was collected by the flotation method, yielding Setaria glauca and Oryza rufipogon as well as a morphologically distinct, fully domesticated form of rice 'comparable to cultivated Oryza sativa' (Tewari et al. 2002).
 More recently, accelerator mass spectroscopy dates were obtained on the rice grains themselves, corroborating the antiquity of rice agriculture at the site.

-Most recently, new radiocarbon dates for rice agriculture have been coming from the Ganges basin, with the Ṭokuvā site near Allahabad now yielding similar dates (Vasant Shinde [Vasant Śivarām Śinde], personal communication 27 November 2007), and exciting new dates for ancient rice agriculture are also emerging from Sarāī Nahar Rāī (Manjil Hazarika, personal communication 7 March 2008).
+Most recently, new radiocarbon dates for rice agriculture have been coming from the Ganges basin, with the Țokuvā site near Allahabad now yielding dates comparable in antiquity to those of the Lahuradewa site (Vasant Shinde [Vasant Śivarām Śinde], personal communication 27 November 2007), and exciting new dates for ancient rice agriculture are also emerging from Sarāī Nahar Rāī (Manjil Hazarika, personal communication 7 March 2008).
 Of course, we are living at a time when a more reliable calibration of radiocarbon dates in general has become a matter of great urgency.

 Further east, at least five species of wild rice are native to northeastern India, viz.
-Orvza nivara, Orvza officianalis (O. latifolia), Orvza perennis (O. longistaminata), Oryza meyeriana (O. granulata) and Oryza rufipogon, and reportedly over a thousand varieties of domesticated rice are currently in use in the region (Hazarika 2005, 2006a).
+Oryza nivara, Oryza officianalis (O. latifolia), Oryza perennis (O. longistaminata), Oryza meyeriana (O. granulata) and Oryza rufipogon, and reportedly over a thousand varieties of domesticated rice are currently in use in the region (Hazarika 2005, 2006a).
 The different varieties of rice in northeastern India are cultivated in three periods by distinct cultivation processes.
-In the process of $\bar{a}hu$ kheti, the rice is sown in the months of Phāgun and Sot, i.e. mid February to early April.
-The seedlings are not transplanted but ripen in just four months in fields which must be constantly weeded.
-In bau kheti, the rice seedlings are sown from mid March to mid April in ploughed wet fields and likewise do not need to be transplanted.
-In sāli kheti, the rice is sown from mid May to mid June, and the seedlings are transplanted. Śāli kheti rice varieties are suspected to derive from the wild officianalis rice still widely found in swampy village areas.
-The wild rufipogon rice cannot be used for human consumption because the plants shed their seeds before they ripen, so that rufipogon rice is used in Assam and other parts of northeastern India as cattle feed (Hazarika 2006b).
+In the process of $\bar{a}hu$ kheti, the rice is sown in the months of $Ph\bar{a}gun$ and Sot, i.e., mid February to early April.
+The seedlings are not transplanted but ripen in just four months in fields that must be constantly weeded.
+In $b\bar{a}u$ kheti, the rice seedlings are sown from mid March to mid April in ploughed wet fields and likewise do not need to be transplanted.
+In $s\bar{a}li$ kheti, the rice is sown from mid May to mid June, and the seedlings are transplanted. $S\bar{a}li$ kheti rice varieties are suspected to derive from the wild officianalis rice still widely found in swampy village areas.
+The wild rufipogon rice cannot be used for human consumption because the plants shed their seeds before they ripen, so it is used in Assam and other parts of northeastern India as cattle feed (Hazarika 2006b).